mity/acutest/README.md

 ## What Is Acutest

-"Acutest" means "Another C Unit Testing" and it is intended to do exactly that, while being as simple as possible to use it, not to stand in the developer's way and minimize any external dependencies.
+Acutest is C/C++ unit testing facility aiming to be as simple as possible, to not to stand in the developer's way and to minimize any external dependencies.

 To achieve that, the complete implementation resides in a single C header file, and its core depends only on few standard C library functions.

-Acutest supports C as well as C++, and it can deal with unit tests which throw C++ exceptions.

 ## Overview

 **Main features:**
 * Unit tests in C or C++ are supported.
-* No need to install/setup/configure testing framework.
-Acutest is just single C/C++ header, `"acutest.h"`.
+* No need to install/setup/configure any testing framework.
+Acutest is just single a header file, `acutest.h`.
-* The header provides program entry point (function `main()`).
+* The header provides the program entry point (function `main()`).
 * Minimal dependencies: Core features only depend on few standard C headers, optional features may use more if available on the particular system.
 * Trivial interface for writing unit tests: Few preprocessor macros described